8:30- 9:00 Outside Playtime

 WHO WILL TEACH MY CHILD?

-ASHLEY HOLDER, founder and director
+ASHLEY HOLDER, director and lead teacher

 I received my Bachelor’s degree in Cognitive Developmental Psychology from Georgia College & State University.
 In between undergraduate and graduate schools, I was a Research Assistant at UVA.
 The Lead Researcher was doing extensive work on Montessori education, which I had never heard of before but learned so much about.
 Once I started learning about it, I was thrilled, hooked, and excited.
 I quickly realized I was on the wrong side of the glass: I didn’t want to pull kids away from their classrooms; I wanted to be in those classrooms.
 I pursued my Master’s degree in hopes to get into a classroom one day and to be able to reach children who squirm, ask too many questions, or who don’t fit convention.
 My Master’s Degree is in Gifted and Creative Education from UGA, where I learned about different models and methods to reach each child’s individual needs.
 After teaching at a public school for a year, I left to work at Athens Montessori School, where I taught in various capacities for six years.
 I substitute taught for a year, then I got a position as an Assistant.
 After just one year of teaching as an Assistant Teacher, I pursued my Montessori training in Kennesaw, Georgia, to begin my path toward lead teaching.
 I was the lead teacher for three years.